 I treat all the people – couples, families, individuals, children, etc., – who come to see me with respect and compassion, but I’m also pretty laid back.
 If it’s appropriate, I’m going to laugh – and I want you to laugh too!

 I’ve been called a pleasure to work with, very patient, very calm, easy to talk with, and very professional by past clients and co-workers.
-Many of my past clients improved up to 30 points from their pre-therapy assessment while working with me.
+Many of my past clients have improved 30 points or more from their pre-therapy baseline over the course of while working with me and regained control of their lives.
 In my career I’ve helped several thousand people regain a sense of inner calmness and peace, self-control, hope, joy, purpose, and meaning in their lives, and I’m confident I can help you transform your life as well.

 In my spare time I enjoy pets (currently 2 dogs, 1 cat, and two birds), family, exercise (not enough), martial arts, gardening, cooking (and eating), woodworking, playing with my lap harp and Native American flutes, reading (too much), and, as my grandfather used to call it, “tinkering” in my garage.